 Ideas to Inspire You to Practice Gratitude

-Your words of gratitude don’t have to be in hand-written form, though it truly is a nice touch that’s a rarity these days.
-You can send electronic correspondence, if you prefer.
-Your message doesn’t have to be long, either.
-Any written words of appreciation will be a start and can be quite meaningful.
+Your words of gratitude don’t have to be hand-written.
+Send a text message!
+Your message doesn’t have to be long.
+Words of appreciation can be quite meaningful.

 - Drop a post-it note of love in your child’s lunchbox